exonum/exonum-doc/src/get-started/install.md

 where `<rustfmt-version>` is the supported version of the formatter.
 You may find the supported version in [the Travis configuration of Exonum Core][core-travis].

-After installing the formatter, its checks can be run via
+After installing the formatter, its checks can be run with

 ```shell
 cargo fmt --write-mode=diff